EmmS21/peerprogrammingplatform/README.md

 # How to run
 clone and run the following commands.
-You will need to install ngrok to interact with Twilio Programming Voice API
+You will need to install ngrok to interact with Twilio Programming Voice API With ngrok specifically, you will need to expose the server to ngrok by running ngrok http <portName>.

 - project is contained inside folder peerplatform (remember to cd into peerplatform - will rectify this issue)
 - https://ngrok.com/
 - What is ngrok? -> 'Ngrok is a cross-platform application that exposes local server ports to the Internet.'